cobaltt7/configs/README.md

 		files: ["**.html", "**.htm"], // Client-side scripts (also include HTML files) },
 ],

 ```

 You can remove any objects that end up with an empty `files` array.

 4. Add project-specific configuration (such as `ecmaVersion`).
-(You should not
+(You should not need to add more
-   need to add more rules; it'd probably be better to update the plugin in that
+   rules; it'd probably be better to update the plugin in that case).
-   case).

-5. Add a npm script to lint your code:
+5. Add an npm script to lint your code:

 ```json
 "lint:eslint": "eslint --fix ."